-If you’re thinking of buying a Cricut Explore machine, this handy guide will help you choose the right machine for the things you want to do.
+If you’re thinking of buying a Cricut machine, this handy guide will help you choose the right machine for the things you want to do.
 Now updated to include the Cricut Maker!

-I am often asked to break down the differences between the different Cricut Explore machines, and I’m finally getting a post together.
+I am often asked to break down the differences between the different Cricut machines, and I’m finally getting a post together.
 Bookmark this page and I’ll update it any time a new machine is released or discontinued, so you can have all the information you need to make an informed decision.

-As of the writing of this post, there are three Cricut Explore machines.
+There are four Cricut cutting machines.
 (The base prices for the machines are in the outline below, but click these links to Amazon — you can often save yourself quite a bit!)

 Legacy machines that aren’t being sold anymore include the Cricut Expression, Cricut Expression 2, and the original Cricut Explore.